chennanni/note-tech/db/partition/index.md

+---
+layout: default
+title: DB - Partition
+folder: basic
+permalink: /archive/db/partition/
+---

 # Horizontal Partitioning

 Also known as "Sharding". (分库)

 Horizontal partitioning involves putting different rows into different tables.
 Each partition forms part of a shard, which may in turn be located on a separate database server or physical location.

-The advantage is
+The **advantage** is
 - the number of rows in each table is reduced which improves search performance.
 - if shards are based on geo-locations, application may re-direct queries based on regions, which improves performance.
 - you can use more cheaper, "lower-end" machines to host your data on, instead of one big server, which might not suffice anymore.